AnswerDotAI/pythonrunscript/README.md

 To specify conda dependencies, you must add a *conda environment.yml block* or a *conda_install_specs_.txt block*.
 You may use this instead of, or in addition to, a pip requirements.txt block.
 They use two other types of fenced comment blocks.
 The environment block is intoduced by ```` ```environment.yml ```` and it should contain an environment.yml file verbatim.

-The install spec block is introduced by ```` ```conda_install_specs.txt ```` block, and it should introduce conda install specs. which should specify a “conda install specification”.
+The install spec block is introduced by ```` ```conda_install_specs.txt ```` block, and it should introduce conda install specs.
 A conda install spec is simply the string passed to the `conda install` command.
-Conda documents [exact syntax for an install specification](https://conda.io/projects/conda/en/latest/user-guide/concepts/pkg-search.html), which only requires naming the conda package, but also allows specifying the version, the channel, or specific builds.
+Conda documents the [exact syntax for a conda install spec](https://conda.io/projects/conda/en/latest/user-guide/concepts/pkg-search.html), which only requires naming the conda package, but also allows specifying the version, the channel, or specific builds.

 For instance, this script uses a conda environment.yml block: